ivanbgd/ethereum-handshake/README.md

 - It instead works at a lower level, and uses lower-level crates.
 - Further communication, beyond a successful handshake, is not implemented.
 - We are also skipping the node discovery part.
+- We provide a configurable timeout for completing a handshake.

 ## Implementation